FMSoftCN/hiBus/README.md

 - Two types of underlying connection channels are provided: local Unix Domain Socket and Web Socket, so that modules developed in different programming languages can be easily connected to hiBus.
-- Provide a basic security mechanism to determine whether an application or a remote node can subscribe to a specific event, and whether to call a specific procedure.
+- Providing a basic security mechanism to determine whether an application or a remote node can subscribe to a specific event or call a specific procedure.
-- Considering that in the future, hiBus can provide services to other IoT device nodes in the local area network through Web Socket.
-Therefore, we include host name information when subscribing to events and calling remote procedures.
+- Considering that in the future, hiBus can provide services to other IoT device nodes in the local area network through Web Socket, we include host name information when subscribing to events and calling remote procedures.
-- The redesigned communication protocol can avoid deadlock when the same app plays different roles.
+- The redesigned hiBus protocol can avoid deadlock when the same app plays different roles.

 hiBus includes the following three components: